risckaust/risc-documentations/docs/source/1-flight-gazebo.rst

   cd launch
   wget https://raw.githubusercontent.com/risckaust/risc-documentations/master/src/gazebo-flight/joystick_flight.launch

-In a fresh terminal, you can run the whole system by executing
+In a fresh terminal, you can run the launch file by executing

 .. code-block:: bash